Search Results

 - The Agrobiodiversity Index indicates a moderate level of the diversity of crops and livestock, with a mean score of 56 out of 100 for 80 evaluated countries, meaning that significantly more could be done to conserve agrobiodiversity and harness its contributions for more resilient agriculture.

-The pace of previous progress on improving agricultural sustainability seems to have slowed:
+The direction and pace of progress on agricultural sustainability and efficiency is dependent on geographic context; in some regions, positive trends seem to have slowed:

-- Global average irrigated water use efficiency — the economic value generated per unit of water used — doubled from 2000 to 2014.
-However, that pace has since stalled.
+- Global average irrigated water use efficiency — the economic value generated per unit of water used — doubled from 2000 to 2022..

 While pesticides enhance crop yields and promote global food security by reducing pest-induced loss, excessive or improper application can harm public health (especially for farmworkers and surrounding communities), cause biodiversity loss, and pollute air and water.
 Pesticide use per area of cropland, measuring the quantity of herbicides, insecticides, and fungicides applied to agricultural land, serves as a proxy to monitor the potential overuse of pesticides.

-Globally, average pesticide use per area of cropland doubled from 1.2 kg/ha in 1990 to 2.4 kg/ha in 2022, indicating growing risks to human health and the environment.
+Globally, average pesticide use per area of cropland doubled from 1.2 kg/ha in 1990 to 2.4 kg/ha in 2023, indicating growing risks to human health and the environment.
 However, the indicator cannot account for how the risk of pesticide overuse differs across the world, dependent on regional conditions (such as biodiversity levels and water scarcity) and different levels of exposure (e.g., farm workers are more exposed to pesticide overuse than consumers).
+An estimated 64% of global agricultural land is at risk of pesticide pollution by more than one active ingredient, and 31% is at high risk.
+Around one third (34%) of the high-risk areas are located in high-biodiversity regions, and around 5% are in water-scarce regions.

 Nitrogen (N) is essential for crop growth and nitrogen fertilizers have been one of the primary drivers of increased crop yields (a key factor promoting food security) achieved over the past century.
 However, excess nitrogen that is not absorbed by plants can pollute both freshwater and marine water sources or be changed into ammonia by soil microbes, leading to greenhouse gas emissions, air pollution, and soil and water acidification.
 Increasing Nitrogen Use Efficiency (NUE) – the ratio between the amount of fertilizer N harvested in agricultural products (outputs) and the amount of fertilizer N applied (inputs) – can reduce excess nutrients lost to the environment, serving as an important indicator for monitoring nitrogen management and more sustainable agricultural systems.